Chief Abram B. Burnett Family

 It was always told by Chief Burnett that the mound must not be disturbed because it was a sacred place watched over by the Great Spirit and those who have past on must always be respected.
 The people of Kansas believed that by respecting the Chief's wishes that the mound would protect the city of Topeka from the devastating power of tornadoes.

-In 1961, Chief Burnett's mound was disturbed as a large portion of the mound was cut into and taken away to fit a five million gallon water tower tank.
+In 1960, Chief Burnett's mound was disturbed with construction at its base for an interstate bypass.
+Upon Burnett's Mound itself, it was cut into at the top of its north side, perfectly visual for all Topekans to view as its desecration continued to fit a 5 million gallon steel drum reservoir water tank.
 In the following years, building began to slowly progress around Burnett's Mound.
-June 8, 1966, a tornado of immense power would strike the city of Topeka, destroying all within its path.
+At 6:55PM on June 8, 1966, a tornado of immense power struck the city of Topeka, destroying all within its path.
+It lasted 34 minutes ending at 7:29PM.
 The F5 tornado was a half mile wide, as about 820 homes were destroyed and 3,000 damaged.
 Entire blocks were leveled to splinters in seconds.
 The tornado's violent winds had estimated at around 300 mph.
 Total cost was put at $100,000,000.00 making it at the time the costliest tornado in American history.
 Even to this day, with inflation factored in, the Topeka tornado still stands as one of the costliest on record.
-The tornado claimed 16 lives and injured over 500 people.
+The tornado claimed 16 lives, injured over 500 people, and left over 3500 homeless.

 Above: Chief Burnett's cabin, Burnett's Mound, Topeka, Kansas.

-After his passing, it was decided that the religious objects remain in Kansas among the traditional Prairie Band, a band of Potawatomis at which one time lived among and shared a reservation alongside the Mission Band (the Potawatomis of the Forest).
+After his passing, it was decided that the religious objects remain in Kansas amongst the traditional Prairie Band, a band of Potawatomis at which one time lived among other Potawatomi bands in Kansas.
 Before Chief Abram Burnett's death, there was a disagreement in the entire tribe on the subject of land.
 The Prairie Band refused to accept their land in severalty and severed their relations with the other bands.
-In 1862, all Potawatomis in Kansas that lived upon the one reserve made a treaty to dispose of the greater portion of their reservation.
+In 1861, all Potawatomis in Kansas that lived upon the one reserve made a treaty to dispose of the greater portion of their reservation.
 The Prairie Band were then given a reservation in common eleven miles square in Jackson County, Kansas, a part of the old home tract.
 It was provided that the other bands should or might become citizens of the United States and have their lands allotted to them.
 There was as surplus after the allotment and this went thru the usual process of graft in the final extinction of the Indian title.
-In 1868, the Mission Potawatomis secured a reservation in what is now Shawnee, Oklahoma.
-It was known that Chief Burnett never wanted to leave the Kansas home he had lived upon for 22 years as he remained upon his land of the Burnett Mound along the Shunganunga Creek.
+In 1867, the Mission Potawatomis secured a reservation in what is now Shawnee, Oklahoma.
+It was known by his true family that Chief Burnett never wanted to leave the Kansas home he had lived upon for 22 years as he remained upon his land of the Burnett Mound along the Shunganunga Creek.
 Other Potawatomis had decided their futures to Oklahoma and had began the preperations to their new home.
 Chief Burnett's family believed they would remain in Kansas upon his farm and land.
-But shortly after securing the Oklahoma reserve in 1868 a couple of years later, Chief Burnett would pass away in 1870.
-After his passing, his wife, Marie Knofflock, and children would sell their land and join the trek to Shawnee, Oklahoma, where the Burnett clan would grow.
-Chief Burnett himself always remained a Kansas Potawatomi reservation Indian as he was buried upon the land he was forced onto like all the other Potawatomis he had lived amongst in Kansas.
+A few years after securing the Oklahoma reserve in 1867, Chief Burnett passed away in 1870.
+After his passing, his wife, Marie Knofflock, and children sold their land and join the trek to Shawnee, Oklahoma, where the Burnett clan would grow.
+Chief Burnett himself always remained a Kansas Potawatomi Indian as he was buried upon the land he was forced.

 Chief Burnett, during his settlings, became a successful farmer and stockman as he was a known horse trader in Kansas.
-During the Civil War, Chief Abram B. Burnett helped as a guide/scout for the Union Army, carrying an 1860 Austrian Lorenz musket.
+During the Civil War, Chief Abram B. Burnett helped as a guide for the Union Army assisting with his knowledge of the Kansas territory (landscape).
+Because of his assistance to the Union army, he was gifted an 1860 Austrian Lorenz musket.
 During this time his children had tended to a Maple Grove to make sugar.
 This grove provided a safe hiding place for food and valuables during the war.
-Chief Abram B. Burnett was known to have taken several trips to Washington, D.C. to meet and negotiate with government officials over the rights of his people for the benefit of their futures and was known to have been a close friend to U.S. President, Abraham Lincoln, as he was a steadfast friend to the Union.
+Chief Abram B. Burnett was known to have taken several trips to Washington, D.C. to meet and negotiate with government officials over the rights of his people for the benefit of their futures and was known to have been a friend to U.S. President, Abraham Lincoln, as he was a steadfast friend to the Union.
 On November 11, 1864 during the Civil War, Chief Abram B. Burnett had his last child, Abraham Lincoln Burnett, named in honor of the President of the United States.

-Above: 1860 Austrian Lorenz rifle-musket of Chief Abram B. Burnett.
-Gary Wis-Ki-Ge-Amatyuk Jr. of the Chief Burnett/Wahb-No-Sah Family is guardian/keeper of old rifle-musket.
+Above: 1860 Austrian Lorenz musket of Chief Abram B. Burnett.

 Above: Gravestone of Chief Abram B. Burnett (Nan-Wesh-Mah), Chief of the Potawatomis.
 Topeka, Kansas, Burnett's Mound.